centrifugal/centrifugo/docs/content/blog/quic_web_transport.md

 ## Conclusion

 WebTransport is an interesting technology that can open new possibilities in modern Web development.
-At this moment it's possible to play with it using QUIC transport – here we looked how one can do that.
-Though we still have to wait a bit until all these things will be suitable for a production usage.
+At this moment it's possible to play with it using QUIC transport – here we looked at how one can do that.
+Though we still have to wait a bit until all these things will be suitable for production usage.

 Also, even when ready we will still have to think about WebTransport fallback options – since wide adoption of browsers that support some new technology and infrastructure takes time.
+Actually WebTransport spec authors consider fallback options in design.
+This was mentioned in IETF slides ([PDF, 2.6MB](https://www.ietf.org/proceedings/106/slides/slides-106-webtrans-webtrans-bof-slides-03)), but I have not found any additional information beyond that.

-Personally I think the most exciting thing of WebTransport is possibility to exchange UDP datagrams, which can help a lot to in-browser gaming.
-Unfortunately we can't test it at this moment with Go (but it's already possible using Python as server as shown [in example](https://github.com/GoogleChrome/samples/blob/gh-pages/quictransport/quic_transport_server.py)).
+Personally, I think the most exciting thing about WebTransport is the possibility to exchange UDP datagrams, which can help a lot to in-browser gaming.
+Unfortunately, we can't test it at this moment with Go (but it's already possible using Python as server as shown [in the example](https://github.com/GoogleChrome/samples/blob/gh-pages/quictransport/quic_transport_server.py)).

-WebTransport could be a nice candidate for a new Centrifugo transport – time will show.
+WebTransport could be a nice candidate for a new Centrifugo transport next to WebSocket and SockJS – time will show.